Keyboard shortcuts

 put_message.rs -- Send message handler (group fanout via list_members)

-membership_op.rs -- Compound membership handler: batch gossip publish, duplicate Create protection, nonce verification
+membership_op.rs -- Compound membership handler: batch gossip publish, role-based authorization, transfer/delete ops

 list_user_chats.rs -- List conversations handler